 The Girls' Learning Trust (the 'Trust') is required through its funding agreement to comply with the law on charging for school activities.
-In establishing a Charges & Remissions Policy, the Trust has adopted the latest applicable guidance from the Department for Education's Charging for School Activities and this may be referred to for further information.
+In establishing a Charges & Remissions Policy, the Trust has adopted the latest applicable guidance from the Department for Education's Charging for School Activities (see hyperlink1, updated May 2018) and this may be referred to for further information.